 Maybe a notable, popular figure said something interesting about your company.
 Maybe during development something dramatic or groundbreaking happened.
 Or maybe you’re going to sell your company off your own personal backstory.

 To a business owner or marketing agent, this is a windfall of an endorsement soundbite.
 To a journalist, a line like this can be mined for drama.
-It’s your job to put yourself in the journalist mindset and whet the journalistic appetite for drama.
+It’s your job to put yourself in the journalist mindset.
 After all, drama makes good headlines.

-So, when Example Co. reaches out to journalists about the Wheel Mark III, instead of putting themselves in the mindset of releasing a new product, they focus on what a journalist might be interested in.
+So, when Axel Corp. reaches out to journalists about the organizational app, instead of putting themselves in the mindset of releasing a new product, they focus on what a journalist might be interested in.

 Now, you won’t always have a marketing golden goose like in the examples (and let’s be real, the simple act of business isn’t so simple and is plagued by more pitfalls than windfalls), but if you keep the journalist mindset in your back pocket, you’ll have a much easier time identifying opportunities and improving your chance at getting some exposure.

 In the perfect world, you wouldn’t need a perfect pitch: every person who heard about your business would be immediately, 100% on board and you’d just be wasting your time trying to build hype with clientele that’s already at maximum levels of investment.